apotonick/nit/README.md

 _Improving your Git workflow since 2013._

 Nit is a thin command-line wrapper for git.
-It gives you handy shortcuts for your everyday workflow, reduces your typing and is easily extendable with your own commands.
+It gives you handy shortcuts for your everyday work with git, reduces your typing and is easily extendable with your own commands.

 ## Installation